 To understand why calicos are so rare in male cats we need a little understanding of genetics.

-The red (actually known as orange and abbreviated to O) gene is only carried on the X chromosome, making it sex-linked.
+The red (actually known as orange and abbreviated to O) gene is only carried on the X chromosome, which makes it sex-linked.
 The O gene is dominant (all dominant genes are abbreviated in UPPER CASE, all recessive are lower case).
 The mother’s eggs only carry an X chromosome, but the male sperm can carry either an X or a Y chromosome.
-Each cat will have inherited a chromosome from each parent.
-So it will be XX (X from the mother, X from the father) or XY (X from the mother, Y from the father).
+Each cat will inherit an X from their mother and an X or Y from the father.

 As the male only has one X chromosome, if it carries the O gene (which remember, is dominant), then he will be an orange/red male.
-If the X chromosome carries the o (non-orange) gene then the male will be another colour, usually black.
+If the X chromosome carries the o (non-orange) gene, then the male will be another colour, usually black.

-If however the female kitten inherits both the O and the o (usually black) gene, then because she has two X chromosomes (instead of an X and a Y like the male), both black and red will show making a tortoiseshell cat.
+If however, the female kitten inherits both the O and the o (usually black) gene, then because she has two X chromosomes (instead of an X and a Y like the male), both black and red will show making a tortoiseshell cat.
 If she also inherits the white spotting gene which is responsible for the white coat colour, she will be black, red and have areas of white.

 I like to think of the X chromosome as having four sections (or arms), and the shorter and smaller Y only has three.
 The extra arm the X chromosome contains additional genes including the O gene.
-Most genes (except for the sex-linked X and Y) come in two pairs.
-One from the mother and one from the father.
+Most genes (except for the sex-linked X and Y) come in two pairs, one from the mother and one from the father.
 Therefore the male cat only inherits one O gene (which is dominant) from the X chromosome from his mother.

 For the female inheriting the red and black genes from both parents, the following may occur:

-O (from mother) O (from father) = OO=Ginger cat
+O (from mother) O (from father) OO=Ginger cat

 o (from mother) o (from father) oo=Black cat

-O (from mother or father) o (from mother or father) = Oo Tortie cat
+O (from mother or father) o (from mother or father) Oo=Tortie cat

-In the male cat, orange is dominant over black.
-So if he inherits one O gene and one o (non-orange) gene, he will be orange.
+In the male cat, orange is dominant over black, so if he inherits one O gene and one o (non-orange) gene, he will be orange.
 So the following will occur:

-O (from mother or father) o (from mother or father) = Oo=Ginger cat
+O (from mother or father) o (from mother or father Oo=Ginger cat

-parent), a process known as x-inactivation or Lyonization occurs during fetal development.
-So every cell has one active and one silenced X chromosome, this includes the melanocytes, which are the cells responsible for hair colour.
-Therefore the information contained in the active X chromosome is used and the information in the silenced X chromosome isn’t.
-This results in both male and females only have one X (active) chromosome per cell.
+Females carry two X chromosomes (one from each parent), a process known as x-inactivation or Lyonization occurs during fetal development.
+Every cell has one active and one silenced X chromosome, this includes the melanocytes, which are the cells responsible for hair colour.
+Therefore the information contained in the active X chromosome is used, and the information in the silenced X chromosome isn’t, this results in both male and females only have one X (active) chromosome per cell.